Lenticel: Fruits

 Lenticels are also present on many fruits, quite noticeably on many apples and pears.
-On European pears, they can serve as an indicator of when to pick the fruit, as light lenticels on the immature fruit darken and become brown and shallow from the formation of cork cells Certain bacterial and fungal infections can penetrate fruits through their lenticels, with susceptibility sometimes increasing with its age.
+On European pears, they can serve as an indicator of when to pick the fruit, as light lenticels on the immature fruit darken and become brown and shallow from the formation of cork cells.
+Certain bacterial and fungal infections can penetrate fruits through their lenticels, with susceptibility sometimes increasing with its age.

-As mentioned previously, the term lenticel is usually associated with the breakage of periderm tissue that is associated with gas exchange; however, lenticels also refer to the lightly colored spots found on apples (a type of pome fruit).
+While the term lenticel is usually associated with the breakage of periderm tissue that is associated with gas exchange, it also refers to the lightly colored spots found on apples (a type of pomaceous fruit).
 "Lenticel" seems to be the most appropriate term to describe both structures mentioned in light of their similar function in gas exchange.
-Pome lenticels can be derived from no longer functioning stomata, epidermal breaks from the removal of trichomes, and other epidermal breaks that usually occur in the early development of young pome fruits.
-The closing of pome lenticels can arise when the cuticle over the stomata opening or the substomatal layer seals.
+Pome lenticels can be derived from no longer functioning stomata, epidermal breaks from the removal of trichomes, and other epidermal breaks that usually occur in the early development of young pomaceous fruits.
+The closing of pomaceous lenticels can arise when the cuticle over the stomata opening or the substomatal layer seals.
 Closing can also begin if the substomatal cells become suberized, like cork.
 The number of lenticels usually varies between the species of apples, where the range may be from 450 to 800 or from 1500 to 2500 in Winesap and Spitzenburg apples, respectively.
 This wide range may be due to the water availability during the early stages of development of each apple type.

 "Lenticel breakdown" is a global skin disorder of apples in which lenticels develop dark 1–8 mm diameter pits shortly after processing and packing.
-It is most common on the 'Gala' (Malus × domestica) variety, particularly the 'Royal Gala', and also occurs in 'Fuji', 'Granny Smith', 'Golden Delicious', and 'Delicious' varieties.
+It is most common on the Gala variety, particularly a sport called the Royal Gala, and also in the Fuji, Granny Smith, Golden Delicious, and Red Delicious varieties.
 It is more common in arid regions, and is thought to be related to relative humidity and temperature.
 The effect can be mitigated by spraying the fruit with lipophilic coatings prior to harvest.